 Sliding patio door sashes may become misaligned due to thermal expansion and contraction.
-This is common if the frame is made of a different material as the sashes.
+This is common if the frame is made of a different material from the sashes.
 Often this can be resolved by simply sliding the sashes back and forth a few times.
-Erroneously installed hardware may also be a problem, in which case you may need to have your patio door contractor address it.
+Erroneously installed hardware may also be a problem, so you may need to have your patio door contractor address it.
 Replacement windows with sliding sashes may benefit from the same solution if the sashes are misaligned.

 Latches Won’t Catch

 Try oiling or applying spray lubrication to the sliding patio door lock if it won’t catch.
 If it doesn’t work, you may need to have the lock assembly replaced.
 If the patio door is fairly new, chances are you may be able to find a drop-in replacement for it.
 Avoid stripping the screw holes by retaining the old screws and reusing them when you install the replacement latches.